benliaowc/Mahjong/README.md

 ## Introduction

-A mahjong program implemented in Java.
+A Mahjong program implemented in Java.